xtremepathak/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Move-Item.md

 ```

 This command moves the registry keys and values within the MyCompany registry key in HKLM\Software to the MyNewCompany key.
-The wildcard character (*) indicates that the contents of the MyCompany key should be moved, not the key itself.
+The wildcard character (<em>) indicates that the contents of the MyCompany key should be moved, not the key itself.
-In this command, the optional *Path* and *Destination* parameter names are omitted.
+In this command, the optional *Path</em> and *Destination* parameter names are omitted.

 ### Example 6: Move a directory and its contents to a subdirectory of the specified directory
 ```